okyeron/OMX-27/Docs.md

 ### MidiFX

-MidiFX are effects that can be applied after midi data is generated by playing keys or a sequencer and before any midi data goes out of the OMX.
+MidiFX are effects that can be applied after midi data is generated by playing keys or a sequencer and before any midi data goes out of the device.

 MidiFX can currently only be used within the: MI Mode, CHOR Mode, and EL Mode.